-03 Cornwall Insight Research on Code Reforms
+03 Cornwall Insight research on code reforms

-In July 2019, we published a study which we commissioned from cornwall insight, which analysed the 11 main industry codes and considered six different models of consolidation and how they aligned to the objectives that Ofgem and BEIS are seeking to address in the energy codes
+In July 2019, we published a study that we commissioned from Cornwall Insight, which analysed the 11 main industry codes and considered six different models of consolidation and how they aligned to the objectives that Ofgem and BEIS are seeking to address in the Energy Codes Review.

-04 Policy View on a Quicker Change Process for the Codes
+04 Policy View on a quicker change process for the codes

-In November 2019, we published our policy view on how to achieve a faster, more consistent code change process, where we proposed practical steps that could be taken now to improve the change process across the codes, before wider reforms are brought in.
+In November 2019, we published our Policy View on how to achieve a faster, more consistent code change process, where we proposed practical steps that could be taken now to improve the change process across the codes, before wider reforms are brought in.